grokify/ringcentral-sdk-ruby/README.md

 ## License

-RingCentral SDK is available under an MIT-style license.
+RingCentral SDK is available under the MIT license.
 See [LICENSE](LICENSE) for details.

 RingCentral SDK &copy; 2015-2024 by John Wang